Edwin Rodríguez (footballer)

-Edwin Alexander Rodríguez Castillo (born 25 September 1999) is a Honduran professional footballer who plays as a wide midfielder for Olimpia and the Honduras national team.
+Edwin Alexander Rodríguez Castillo (born 25 September 1999) is a Honduran professional footballer who plays as a wide midfielder for Liga Nacional club Olimpia and the Honduras national team.

 Career

 Aris

 On 14 September 2022, Aris officially announced the signing of Rodríguez on a season-long loan with a purchase option of €1,000,000 for the summer of 2023.